-In this paper, we proposed a visual adaptation paradigm and a method which allows edge devices with extremely low computation resources to finetune large vision model without access to the pretrained model itself.
-While a pretrained model resides in cloud and provides features that are too large to transfer to the edge device, our minimal interaction edge tuning (MIET) compresses the features while keeping essential information for downstream tasks.
-The entire fine-tuning process is performed only on the edge device, requesting only limited storage, compute, memory, and communication resources while achieving high accuracy.
+In this paper, we proposed a visual adaptation paradigm and a method which allows devices with low computational resources to finetune large vision model without access to the pretrained model itself.
+While a pretrained model resides in cloud and provides features that are too large to transfer to the low-resource device, our minimal interaction separated tuning (MIST) compresses the features while keeping essential information for downstream tasks.
+The entire fine-tuning process is performed only on the low-resource device, requesting only limited storage, compute, memory, and communication resources while achieving high accuracy.
 In particular, we emphasized the communication factor, which has been largely ignored in previous research.

-Currently, our MIET is restricted to visual recognition tasks.
-However, side-tuning has been shown to be able to work for object detection.
-We will work on this limitation, by extending MIET to object detection and other visual tasks.
-More vision tasks, such as image and video generation, may also enjoy benefits brought up by MIET.
-We will also explore other gather functions in the minimal interaction side tuning framework, which may provide even higher accuracy and smaller interaction.
+Currently, experiments on MIST are mostly restricted to visual recognition tasks, and this might constrain the scope of usage of MIST.
+However, we have adapted MIST to segmentation.
+And the results showed that MIST is also suitable for higher level visual tasks (\cf appendix for results).
+More vision tasks, such as image and video generation, may also enjoy benefits brought up by MIST.
+We will also explore other gather functions in the new minimal interaction separated tuning framework, which may provide even better overall performance.